Policies and Pricing

 Next generation DNA Sequencing

-We accept samples for next generation sequencing on the Illumina HiSeq 2500 and PacBio Sequel.
+We accept samples for next generation sequencing on our 2 PacBio Sequel II.

 |Category||BYU SMRT Cell 1M pricing||External lane Pricing|